the-gabe/azure-dns-whitelist-generator/README.md

 # "I have other Private DNS Zones which I named myself"

 Ok, did you name them with the `.internal` suffix?
 Because `.internal` is kind of what you should be using for your Azure Private DNS Zones which do not fall into the list used by Private Links and the Azure platform as a whole.
 ICANN as part of ICANN Resolution 2024.07.29.06 reserved `.internal` specifically for intranet and virtual network usage such as this.
 Do things properly, and then you only need to allow `.internal` in you DNS domain list.
 Otherwise, have fun! :)

+# Disclaimer

+This repository is not endorsed by my employer, organisation, clients in any way, shape or form .
+This is released on the internet as a convenience only.
+Usage of this script may cause toast to sporadically appear inside of your computer case.